erikarn/apple-ii-tape-interface/README.md

  * PREV - select the previous tape.
  * NEXT - select the next tape.

+## Debugging

+Debugging is output over the USB / serial port at 115200 baud.

 ## Data format

 I'll document the data format in docs/tape_format.txt.